Black Sabbath: 2014–2017: Cancelled twentieth album, The End, and disbandment

-2017–present: Aftermath
+2017–2024: Post-final tour activities

 In a June 2018 interview with ITV News, Osbourne expressed interest in reuniting with Black Sabbath for a performance at the 2022 Commonwealth Games which would be held in their home city Birmingham.
 Iommi said that performing at the event as Black Sabbath would be "a great thing to do to help represent Birmingham.
 I'm up for it.
 Let's see what happens."
 He also did not rule out the possibility for the band to reform only for a one-off performance rather than a full-length tour.
 Iommi was later announced to be part of the opening ceremony for the 2022 Commonwealth Games alongside Duran Duran.
 On 8 August 2022, Osbourne and Iommi made a surprise reunion to end the closing ceremony of the 2022 Commonwealth Games at the Alexander Stadium in Birmingham.
 They were joined by 2017 Black Sabbath touring musicians Tommy Clufetos and Adam Wakeman for a medley of "Iron Man" and "Paranoid".

 In September 2020, Osbourne stated in an interview that he was no longer interested in a reunion: "Not for me.
 It's done.
 The only thing I do regret is not doing the last farewell show in Birmingham with Bill Ward.
 I felt really bad about that.
 It would have been so nice.
 I don't know what the circumstances behind it were, but it would have been nice.
 I've talked to Tony a few times, but I don't have any of the slightest interest in doing another gig.
 Maybe Tony's getting bored now."
-Butler also ruled out the possibility of any future Black Sabbath performances in an interview with Eonmusic on 10 November 2020, stating that the band is over: "There will definitely be no more Sabbath.
+Butler also ruled out the possibility of any future Black Sabbath performances in an interview with Eonmusic on 10 November 2020, stating that the band were over: "There will definitely be no more Sabbath.
 It's done."
-Iommi however, pondered the possibility of another reunion tour in an interview with The Mercury News, stating that he "would like to play with the guys again" and that he misses the audiences and stage.
-Bill Ward stated in an interview with Eddie Trunk that he no longer has the ability or chops to perform with Black Sabbath in concert, but expressed that he would love to make another album with Osbourne, Butler and Iommi.
+Iommi however, pondered the possibility of another reunion tour in an interview with The Mercury News, stating that he "would like to play with the guys again" and that he missed the audiences and stage.
+Ward stated in an interview with Eddie Trunk that he no longer had the ability or chops to perform with Black Sabbath in concert, but expressed that he would love to make another album with Osbourne, Butler and Iommi.

-Despite ruling out the possibility of another Black Sabbath reunion, Osbourne revealed in an episode of Ozzy Speaks on Ozzy's Boneyard that he is working with Iommi, who appeared as one of the guests for his thirteenth solo album, Patient Number 9.
-In an October 2021 interview with the Metro, Ward revealed that he has kept "in contact" with his former bandmates and stated that he is "very open-minded" to the possibility of recording another Black Sabbath album: "I haven't spoken to the guys about it, but I have talked to a couple of people in management about the possibility of making a recording."
+Despite ruling out the possibility of another Black Sabbath reunion, Osbourne revealed in an episode of Ozzy Speaks on Ozzy's Boneyard that he was working with Iommi, who appeared as one of the guests for his thirteenth solo album, Patient Number 9 (2022).
+In an October 2021 interview with the Metro, Ward revealed that he had kept "in contact" with his former bandmates and stated that he was "very open-minded" to the possibility of recording another Black Sabbath album: "I haven't spoken to the guys about it, but I have talked to a couple of people in management about the possibility of making a recording."